Applying the De Minimis Rule to California Wage and Hour

 “Off the Clock” Issue Still not Resolved

-The facts of the Troester case did not presenting a time rounding issue.
+The facts of the Troester case did not present a time rounding issue.
 This was recognized by the California Supreme Court, so that leaves an argument that perhaps reasonable and fair rounding might be allowed under California rules.
 Still, with this decision in place, there is even greater risk than before that rounding policies might be found ultimately illegal in California, particularly in instances where a policy is neutral on its face but statistics indicate it may not be neutral in practice.
 To avoid litigation, employers should consider stopping the application of rounding policies for time keeping unless and until the matter is finally resolved by the California Supreme Court.